airss-docs/airss-docs.github.io/index.md

 Introduction
 ============

 Ab initio Random Structure Searching (AIRSS) is a very simple, yet powerful and highly parallel, approach to structure prediction.
-The concept was introduced in 2006[1] and its philosophy more extensively discussed in 2011[2].
+The concept was introduced in 2006 [^1] and its philosophy more extensively discussed in 2011.[^2]

-Random structures - or more precisely, random "sensible" structures - are generated and then relaxed to nearby local energy minima.
+Random structures—or more precisely, random "sensible" structures—are generated and then relaxed to nearby local energy minima.
 Particular success has been found using density functional theory (DFT) for the energies, hence the focus on "ab initio" random structure searching.
 The sensible random structures are constructed so that they have reasonable densities, and atomic separations.
 Additionally they may embody crystallographic, chemical or prior experimental/computational knowledge.
 Beyond these explicit constraints the emphasis is on a broad, uniform, sampling of structure space.

-AIRSS has been used in a number of landmark studies in structure prediction, from the structure of SiH4 under pressure[1] to providing the theoretical structures which are used to understand dense hydrogen (and anticipating the mixed Phase IV)[3], incommensurate phases in aluminium under terapascal pressures[4], and ionic phases of ammonia[5].
+AIRSS has been used in a number of landmark studies in structure prediction, from the structure of SiH₄ under pressure [^1] to providing the theoretical structures which are used to understand dense hydrogen (and anticipating the mixed Phase IV),[^3] incommensurate phases in aluminium under terapascal pressures,[^4] and ionic phases of ammonia.[^5]

-The approach naturally extends to the prediction of clusters/molecules, defects in solids[6], interfaces and surfaces (which can be thought of as interfaces with vacuum)[7].
+The approach naturally extends to the prediction of clusters/molecules, defects in solids,[^6] interfaces and surfaces (which can be thought of as interfaces with vacuum).[^7]

-[1] C.J.
+[^1] C.J.
 Pickard and R.J.
 Needs, Phys.
 Rev. Lett., 97, 045504 (2006)
-[2] C.J.
+[^2] C.J.
 Pickard and R.J.
 Needs, J. Phys.: Condens.
 Matter 23, 053201 (2011)
-[3] C.J.
+[^3] C.J.
 Pickard and R.J.
 Needs, Nature Physics, 3, 473 (2007)
-[4] C.J.
+[^4] C.J.
 Pickard and R.J.
 Needs, Nature Materials, 9, 624 (2010)
-[5] C.J.
+[^5] C.J.
 Pickard and R.J.
 Needs, Nature Materials, 7, 775 (2008)
-[6] A.J.
+[^6] A.J.
 Morris, C.J.
 Pickard and R.J.
 Needs, Phys.
 Rev. B, 78, 184102 (2008)
-[7] G. Schusteritsch and C.J.
+[^7] G. Schusteritsch and C.J.
 Pickard, Phys.
 Rev. B, 90, 035424 (2014)

 Table of contents
 =================